django-money/django-money/README.rst

 Currencies are listed on moneyed, and this modules use this to provide a choice list on the admin, also for validation.

-To add a new currency available on all the project, you can simple add this two lines on your ``settings.py`` file
+To add a new currency available on all the project, you can simply add these few lines to your ``settings.py`` file:

 .. code:: python

         import moneyed
-        from moneyed.localization import _FORMATTER
-        from decimal import ROUND_HALF_EVEN

         BOB = moneyed.add_currency(
             code='BOB',